 Teaching Notes: This activity focuses on the vocabulary associated with emergencies and 911 calls.
-Since learners at CLB 1-2 have likely had little exposure to emergency vocabulary, it is a good idea to introduce new words slowly and incrementally.
 Eight emergency situations are covered in this activity.
 However, other situations can be added as appropriate for the class.
 Encourage learners to keep a master list of new words and add words to their lists as new vocabulary is presented.